josephmaa/web-testing/README.md

 3. Run the command to install the required commands `pip3 install -r requirements.txt`

+4. Run the command to install the local module to the conda environment.
+`pip3 install -e .`

-4. Run the tests with the command
+5. Run the tests with the command
 `pytest .`